Doris Langley Moore: Ballet

-Doris Langley Moore shared Laver's passion for the theatre, ballet and the performing arts.
+Langley Moore shared Laver's passion for the theatre, ballet and the performing arts.
 During the Second World War, she wrote the scenario for a ballet, The Quest, which was choreographed by Frederick Ashton for Sadler's Wells and set to music by William Walton, with costumes and sets by John Piper.
 Langley Moore based her story upon Edmund Spenser's epic allegorical poem The Faerie Queene.
-The Quest premiered on 6 April 1943 at the New Theatre, London.
+The Quest premiered on 6 April 1943 at the New Theatre in London.
 The ballet provided Moira Shearer with her first created role (Pride) for the company.
 The cast also included Margot Fonteyn, who created the role of Una, Beryl Grey, and Robert Helpmann.

 Later life

-Doris Langley Moore remained closely involved with the Museum of Costume after its opening.
+Langley Moore remained closely involved with the Museum of Costume after its opening.
 In addition to this, she continued her work on Byron, publishing three books in the 1970s, including a biography of Byron's daughter, Ada Lovelace.